bool3max/discord_bot/README.md

 Development:

-    NOTE: This is requires that you have a local Redis server running on port 6379
+    NOTE: This is requires that you have a local Redis server running on port 6379 (also make sure to change (or remove) the redis auth passowrd in src/database.js)

 	Clone the repo